dotnet-foundation/website/input/projects/data/omnisharp.md

 # OmniSharp

-[OmniSharp](https://www.omnisharp.net/) OmniSharp is a family of Open Source projects, each with one goal: To enable a great .NET experience in YOUR editor of choice
+[OmniSharp](https://www.omnisharp.net/) is a family of Open Source projects, each with one goal: To enable a great .NET experience in YOUR editor of choice

 ## Project Details